Jabble/tamu-rdm-workshops/modules/data-collection.md

 - in text fields, use NA (“Not Applicable” or “Not Available”).

 ### Using codes
+Codes are often used for categorical variables, they may be called "dummy codes" because they have no arithmetic meaning, doesn't make sense to add or subtract them..
+Such as coding smokiers and nonsmokers as 1 or 0.

 This should be documented seperately, in a *Codebook*.
 We'll cover Codebooks when we discuss data documentation.

 <!-- As we mentioned at the beginning, the aim of data entry is to prepare you for later stages of the lifecycle. *You will see more of the result of these practices in the analysis workshop.* -->